iree-org/iree/iree/compiler/Dialect/VMLA/README.md

 Declare your new kernel in the header without its implementation.
-If your kernel needs to keep state at runtime you can follow what `MatMul` does with the `RuntimeState` struct, however it is strongly discouraged and almost never required so avoid if possible.
+If your kernel needs to keep state at runtime you can follow what `MatMul` does with the `RuntimeState` struct, however it is strongly discouraged and almost never required, so avoid if possible.
 One way to avoid it is to make your op take any scratch memory it may require as an argument and generate the IR during conversion.
 This ensures that we can optimize things on the compiler-side instead of forcing the runtime to deal with things.